Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Numerical experiments

-The effects of non-Gaussian noise (jumps) to system (\ref{stoch1}) is plotted on Fig. \ref{SIR-2}. $\psi_0 >1 $ shows that the disease prevails in the deterministic model case, but in the stochastic model case, $\psi < 1$ that implies the disease die out.
+The effects of non-Gaussian noise (jumps) on system (\ref{stoch1}) are plotted in Fig. \ref{SIR-2}. $\psi_0 >1$ indicates that the disease prevails in the deterministic model case, but in the stochastic model case, $\psi < 1$, implying the disease dies out.
 This result indicates that the stochastic approach is more realistic than the deterministic approach.
-In other words, from this result we can see that $\psi_0 > \psi$ \,because of the effect of the jump noise.
+In other words, from this result, we can see that $\psi_0 > \psi$ because of the effect of the jump noise.

-Next, let us keep the parameters the same as shown in Figure \ref{SIR-2}, but $\xi=0.0033$ take different value.
-Figure \ref{SIR-3} is plotted based on Theorem \ref{persis-thr}, i.e., for $\psi >1,$ then
+Next, let us keep the parameters the same as shown in Figure \ref{SIR-2}(a), but $\xi=0.0033$.
+Figure \ref{SIR-2}(b) is plotted based on Theorem \ref{persis-thr}, i.e., for $\psi >1$, then

-From this Figure we can see that $I_t$ is persistent.
+From this figure, it is evident that $I_t$ persists.